nikandt/cansat-next/docs/Intro/lesson6.md

 }
 ```

-Where as the function "setup" runs just once at the start and "loop" runs continuously, the function "onDataReceived" runs only when the radio has received new data.
+Where as the function `setup()` runs just once at the start and `loop()` runs continuously, the function `onDataReceived()` runs only when the radio has received new data.
 This way, we can handle the data in the callback function.
 In this example, we just print it, but we could have also modified it however we wanted.

-Note that the loop function doesn't *have* to be empty, you can actually use it for whatever you want with one caviat - delays should be avoided, as the onDataReceived function will also not run until the delay is over.
+Note that the `loop()` function doesn't *have* to be empty, you can actually use it for whatever you want with one caviat - delays should be avoided, as the `onDataReceived()` function will also not run until the delay is over.

 If you now have both programs running on different boards at the same time, there should be quite a lot of measurements being sent wirelessly to your PC.